SDC-Fall-2023/.github/profile/README.md

 We will discuss each of the parts of the timeline in more detail during our project meetings.
 Keep in mind, this timeline is only a guideline, and feel free to work at your own pace!

 ## Creating a Project
+Project Leaders:
+- Go to the Project-Template repository
+- Click on Use This Template/Create New Repository
+- Switch owner to SDC-Fall-2023
+- Name the Repository \<Project Level\>-Team-\<Project #\>, or for example "Beginner-Team-1"
+- Create the Repository
+- Go to Settings/Access/Collaborators and add the rest of your team members

 ## How To Be Successful
 * It is strongly recommend that you meet with your group weekly - find a time everyone can talk.
 This weekly meeting can include our in-person project meetings.
 This is most important in the beginning of the semester when a lot of design decisions are being made.